Moses & Jethro

 But back in Exodus it was Jethro’s recommendation: you should select from all the people able men, God-fearing, trustworthy, and hating dishonest profit.
 Place them over the people as commanders of thousands, hundreds, fifties, and tens.

-And like I wondered before: why didn’t Moses consult with the Lord first?
+And then the other bigger question I wonder about is: no matter who came up with the idea why didn’t Moses consult with the Lord first?

 Note: quotes from Deuteronomy 1:9 12 15 Exodus 18:18 21 (ESV or CSB).
 See January 26/25 ‘Jethro’